abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 ![Jardin Majorelle](../../../images/Morocco/Morocco_21.jpg)
 ![Jardin Majorelle](../../../images/Morocco/Morocco_22.jpg)
 ```
 The last stop was at the brilliant blue and yellow Jardin Majorelle where the famous YSL used to stay in after falling in love with Morocco.
-It gets really busy to the point there is a long line early in the morning to enter.
+It gets really busy to the point there was already a long line early in the morning to enter, so I would recommend making this your first stop of the day.

 **Tickets|** 70 DH </br>

 ####**Where to Stay**

-We stayed at a beautiful, homey riad called Riad Les Bougainvilleas.
+We stayed at a beautiful, homey riad called **Riad Les Bougainvilleas**.
 We had a two bedroom place next to the pool and well decorated.
+The location was convenient for visiting the different sites around Marrakesh.
 A full breakfast with crepes, bread, fresh orange juice and more is offered at most riads, so let your host know the night before that you want breakfast prepared the next morning.

+If you have a room in your budget to stay at a 5 star hotel in Marrakesh, I recommend the popular hotel, La Mamounia, which has great picture spots for a small photoshoot and a great location close to the medina.

 &nbsp;